samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

-* C046 phase 1 - what's needed?  set to 0 for now?  bit 7 is mouse or diagnostic?
-  * may depend if this is being accessed from an IRQ?
-(INTTYPE vs DIAGTYPE)
-  * System IRQ line status
-* Keyboard registers (ADB),c025
 * ADB command 73
 * C000 CLR80COL - disable 80 column store
 * C001 SET80COL - enable 80 column store